Tarapoto: Nearby tourist attractions

 Tarapoto is also one of the access points to the remote, but spectacular Rio Abiseo National Park.

 Education

+The city's oldest school dates back to 1900, when it was established under the name of "San Miguel" by Juan Jiménez Pimentel, an educator originally from Piura.
+Following his death, the school was named after him.

 For the top level university, Tarapoto has the Universidad Nacional de San Martín (National University of General San Martín) with 15 professional careers: Accounting, Agroindustrial Engineering (Juanjui), Agroindustry, Agronomy, Architecture, Civil Engineering, Ecology (Moyobamba), Education-Primary and Secondary (Rioja), Economics, Languages, Management, Medicine, Midwifery, Nursing, Systems Engineering, and Tourism Management.